 Caregiving encompasses a broad range of activities from periodic monitoring, such as checking in with mom or dad to see whether everything is OK, to providing every aspect of basic needs like bathing, dressing and feeding a family member.

-Dr. Terry Benson, a physician with Novant Health Senior Care in Charlotte, North Carolina, sees caregivers every day at his practice.
+Physicians with Novant Health Senior Care - SouthPark in Charlotte, North Carolina, see caregivers every day at their practice.
 They include people in their 40s and 50s with aging parents who may still be supporting their own children as well as people in their 60s who care for elderly parents.

 Younger caregivers who are still working often have issues juggling caregiving responsibilities and work schedules, Benson said.
 The doctor advised being upfront with your employer and asking for a flexible work schedule, if possible.